oarshad25/ONT-CaptureSeq-nf/README.md

 ### Pipeline parameters

-The required parameters are as follows
+The required parameters are as follows:

 | Parameter     | Type   | Description                                                                                                        | Default |
 | ------------- | ------ | ------------------------------------------------------------------------------------------------------------------ | ------- |